 While you should have a standard emergency plan for your family, you should also have an emergency plan for if your child should go missing.
 AWAARE provides the Big Red Safety Box which includes things like 2 window alarms, a Family Wandering Emergency Plan, ID cards and more.
 Also, check out the free BE READY autism wandering prevention kit from NAA.

-10. Use a tracking device to prevent autism wandering.
+10. Use an autism safety product to prevent autism wandering.

 If all of this sounds scary to you, you’re right.
 It is.
 And while all these ways are great, a tracking device can actually help locate your missing child if the worst happens.

 Some kids wander more than others, some wander much less when they get older (like my daughter).
 You can either get a special device for them to wear to download an app to their phone.
 Some very good products include Jiobit or AngelSense.

 I understand how terrifying that can be.
 My god-son has Autism.